This post may contain affiliate links. Please read our disclosure policy.

 How To Make Ground Turkey Tacos

 These photos and instructions are here to help you visualize how to make a small batch of turkey tacos.
-See the recipe box below for ingredient amounts and full recipe instructions.
+See the recipe card below for ingredient amounts and full recipe instructions.

-1. Heat the oil in a 10-inch skillet over medium heat.
-Add the chopped onions, carrots, and garlic, and cook, stirring occasionally, for about 3 minutes until the vegetables begin to soften.
+1. Cook the Vegetables: Heat oil in a 10-inch skillet over medium heat.
+Add chopped onions, carrots, and garlic.
+Cook for about 3 minutes, stirring occasionally, until softened.

-1. Move the vegetables to the edges of the pan, creating space in the center.
-Add the ground turkey to the middle of the pan, then sprinkle the taco seasoning over the turkey.
+2. Add Turkey and Seasoning: Push the vegetables to the edges of the pan.
+Add ground turkey to the center and sprinkle taco seasoning over the top.

-1. Stir in the Worcestershire sauce and cook for another 2 ½ to 3 minutes, until the Swiss chard is soft and everything is well combined.
+1. Finish the Filling: Add Worcestershire sauce and cook for 2½ to 3 minutes more, until the greens are soft and everything is well combined.

-1. Warm the tortillas either in a skillet or in the microwave.
+2. Warm the Tortillas: Heat tortillas in a skillet or microwave until warm.

-1. Spoon the cooked ground turkey mixture into the tortillas, and enjoy!
+1. Assemble and Serve: Spoon the turkey mixture into the tortillas and serve.

 Expert Tips